 The fact is, times are changing, and so is the list of countries that have not committed to the automatic exchange of information.

 As you’ll see below, some of the most popular non-AEOI countries have now committed to information sharing within the next few years.
-With this in mind, here are those countries that will begin AEOI between 2020 and 2023:
+With this in mind, here are those countries that will begin AEOI in 2023, 2024, 2025, and 2026:

 If opening an account in one of these non-AEOI countries (or non-CRS compliant countries) is important to you, we recommend downloading your FREE copy of the CRS Mini Guide.